 Any load reduction technology may be used during an ELRP event to achieve ILR.
-Prohibited resources may be used in compliance with Rule 21 and other applicable regulations and permits, subject to the backup generation dispatch sequence described earlier, during an ELRP event to achieve ILR, including during the overlapping period with an independently triggered event in a dual-enrolled DR program, but only for achieving load reduction incremental to any other existing commitment (e.g., under a dual-enrolled DR program).
+Prohibited resources, except those operated by non-residential customers located in Disadvantaged Communities, may be used when permitted by a Governor's Executive Order and in compliance with Rule 21 and other applicable regulations and permits, during an ELRP event to achieve ILR, including during the overlapping period with an independently triggered event in a dual-enrolled DR program, but only for achieving load reduction incremental to any other existing commitment (e.g., under a dual-enrolled DR program).
+The existing Prohibited Resources policy still applies to IOU and third-party managed DR programs, excluding ELRP.